Hypospadias

-Hypospadias is a common malformation in fetal development of the penis in which the urethra does not open from its usual location on the head of the penis.
 It is the second-most common birth defect of the male reproductive system, affecting about one of every 250 males at birth, although when including milder cases, is found in up to 4% of newborn males.
+No studies have been done to estimate the percentage of hypospadias in newborn females.

-Roughly 90% of cases are the less serious distal hypospadias, in which the urethral opening (the meatus) is on or near the head of the penis (glans).
-The remainder have proximal hypospadias, in which the meatus is all the way back on the shaft of the penis, near or within the scrotum.
+Roughly 90% of male cases are the less serious distal hypospadias, in which the urethral opening (the meatus) is on or near the head of the penis (glans).
+The remainder have proximal hypospadias, in which the meatus is located on the shaft of the penis, near or within the scrotum.
 Shiny tissue or anything that typically forms the urethra instead extends from the meatus to the tip of the glans; this tissue is called the urethral plate.